google/go-cloud/wire/README.md

 ### Alternate Injector Syntax

-If you grow weary of writing `return nil, nil` at the end of your injector function declaration, you can instead write it more concisely with a panic:
+If you grow weary of writing `return foobarbaz.Foo{}, nil` at the end of your injector function declaration, you can instead write it more concisely with a `panic`:

 ```go
 func injectFoo() Foo {